New York Red Bulls vs. Vancouver Whitecaps | Champions League QFs, 1st Leg

 WATCH: Univision Deportes Network in USA; Facebook

-Major League Soccer will be guaranteed a spot in the CONCACAF Champions League semifinals when the Vancouver Whitecaps and New York Red Bulls clash in a home-and-home series which starts at Red Bull Arena on Wednesday and wraps up at BC Place in Vancouver on Thursday, March 2 (10 pm ET).
+Major League Soccer will be guaranteed a spot in the CONCACAF Champions League semifinals when the Vancouver Whitecaps and New York Red Bulls clash in a home-and-home series which starts at Red Bull Arena on Wednesday (8 pm ET) and wraps up at BC Place in Vancouver on Thursday, March 2 (10 pm ET).
 It’s the first time either club has advanced this far in the continental tournament.

 All-Time Series